By Cat Kessler

-Welcome spring in high style with more than 130,000 flowers, blooming in gardens fit for a Vanderbilt.
+Welcome spring in high style at Biltmore with more than 100,000 flowers blooming in gardens fit for a Vanderbilt.
 At Biltmore Blooms, the estate's annual festival of flowers, the color and fragrance of orchids and thousands of spring bulbs steal the show.
 New for Blooms this year from May to July, linger a bit longer on Friday evenings—the gardens will be open later for enjoying sunset strolls among the blossoms.

 When George Vanderbilt decided to build his 250-room family home in the mountains of Western North Carolina, he hired renowned landscape architect Frederick Law Olmsted (also known for his role in designing New York's Central Park) to help his estate make a statement.
 Biltmore Blooms celebrates the natural progression of blooms dictated by Mother Nature and arranged by Olmsted and by the estate's current team of expert gardeners and horticulturists.

 As the spring season officially gets underway, a sea of bright yellow daffodils brighten the Walled Garden.
 Planted around the daffodils are pansies of every color you can imagine.
 The color contrast provides a gorgeous feast for the eyes.

 Visitors to the estate can experience nearly 1,000 orchids in full bloom, showing off their tropical colors and exotic look.
 Check out the Conservatory to see a wide variety of species, but also take a look inside Biltmore House.

 As the season progresses, nearly 80,000 tulips, transform the four-acre Walled Garden into a can't-miss floral paradise.
 The tulips bloom in purple, pink, white and orange and last 3-4 weeks before making way for later season blooms in the shrub and azalea gardens.